wilsone24/My-Best-Self/README.md

 ## 🎥 Demostration

-For a detailed explanation of the code, watch the following video:
+For a detailed explanation of the app, watch the following video:

 [![Demostration](https://img.youtube.com/vi/ZpfSjgdGgpU/0.jpg)](https://youtu.be/ZpfSjgdGgpU)